ang-ferriz/Tableau_Public_Workshop/README.md

 - [When Visualizing Data, Ask Yourself: Where Are Your Eyes Drawn?](https://www.tableau.com/about/blog/2015/10/where-are-your-eyes-drawn-45392)

-How to build top range -- _not so beginner friendly_ but really well explained:
+How to build :top: ranges -- _not so beginner friendly_ but really well explained:

 - [Sets for Top N and Others](https://help.tableau.com/current/pro/desktop/en-us/sortgroup_sets_topn.htm)